Bluefin gurnard: Diet and foraging

-The bluefin gurnard is an opportunistic feeder, preying principally on crustaceans but pretty much any small macrofauna such as shrimp/prawns, crabs, crayfish, lobster, amphipods, small fish, and polychaete worms.
+The bluefin gurnard is an opportunistic feeder, preying principally on crustaceans, but pretty much any small macrofauna such as shrimp/prawns, crabs, crayfish, lobster, amphipods, small fish, and polychaete worms.
 It uses modified fin rays under its pectorals to probe the sand for prey and may also use the large fan-like pectoral fins to offer prey mock shelter.
 They can be found in shallow water with soft ground after being stirred by winter storms and around the seasonal migrations of small shoreline fish like whitebait, anchovy, and pilchard.

 Along the Australian shores, the bluefin gurnard seems to be one of the apex predators with dogfishes, dories, lings and other flatheads.

 A possible use for its large pectoral fins may be to make it appear larger to scare off potential predators.

 Predators, Parasites, and Diseases

 The bluefin gurnard's predators are not well-known.
-This fish has been found to have been included in the stomach contents of fur seals in Bank's Peninsula, but does not represent an entire diet.
+This fish has been found to have been included in the stomach contents of fur seals in Banks Peninsula, but does not represent an entire diet.

 Some parasites can be found in the red gurnard.
 Nematoda larvae can infect this fish such as Anisakis or Contracaecum larvae which can be found in viscera, intestines, or other body cavities.
 The parasites found in the bluefin gurnard can be summarised into two different groups: Digenea and Nematoda.

-Commercial Fisheries
+In a human context

+The bluefin gurnard is a traditional food for Māori, however in some areas of New Zealand the fish had a poor reputation and was only rarely eaten.
+Early European settlers also shared this perception, often exporting the fish to Australia, where it had a better reputation.
+By the 20th Century, this reputation had reversed, and the bluefin gurnard became one of the most popular eating fish in New Zealand.

+By the 1970s, the fish was the fourth-most caught species in New Zealand, and by the year 2000 approximately 4,000 tons were caught annually.
+Even if their number was low in the mid-1990s in New-Zealand, the population has increased and seems to stay constant.
+It has a very good, pink and firm flesh with a low rate of fat.

-The bluefin gurnard is an important commercial fish in areas like Hawks Bay and Golden Bay via bottom-trawling or bottom long-lining, and also a regular catch of recreational fishers from boats and surf catching.
+The bluefin gurnard is an important commercial fish in areas like Hawke Bay and Golden Bay via bottom-trawling or bottom long-lining, and also a regular catch of recreational fishers from boats and surf catching.
 The National Institute of Water and Atmospheric Research (NIWA) includes bluefin gurnard in a list of key inshore species to be trawl-surveyed every two years for the Ministry of Primary Fisheries (MPI) to assess populations and aid in informing fishery management.
 NIWA also holds interviews at recreational fishing ramps along Shelly Beach and the 20 busiest boat ramps along the North Island's northeast coast to gather information for further insight into population sizes and health, asking questions such as where fish had been caught, how big they were, and what bait had been used.
 The legal fishing size is 25 cm.

-The bluefin gurnard is a popular food fish.
-About 4000 tons are catch annually in New Zealand, it was one of the most important species, placed at the 4th position in term of quantity in the early 70s.
-Even if their number was low in the mid-1990s in New-Zealand, the population has increased and seems to stay constant.
-It has a very good, pink and firm flesh with a low rate of fat.